 Symptoms of Drug-Induced Psychosis

 Drug-induced psychotic symptoms will vary depending on the drug and its associated neurotransmitters.
-While the DSM-5 requires the presence of delusions and/or hallucinations for a diagnosis of substance-induced psychosis, other positive, negative, and cognitive symptoms common to primary psychotic disorders may also appear.1
+Delusions and hallucinations must be present to receive a diagnosis of substance-induced psychosis, but other positive, negative, and cognitive symptoms common to primary psychotic disorders may also appear.1

 Common symptoms of drug-induced psychosis include:

-- Hallucinations: Hallucinations are perceptions of things that aren’t really there, and shouldn’t be confused with perceptual distortions/illusions.
-Many hallucinogenic drugs may cause perceptual distortions, but not necessarily true hallucinations.
-Hallucinations may be visual, tactile (e.g., such as the sensation of bugs crawling on one’s skin), or auditory, depending on the drug and individual.
+- Hallucinations: Hallucinations are perceptions of things that do not exist.
+Many hallucinogenic drugs may cause perceptual distortions but not necessarily true hallucinations.
+Depending on the drug and individual, hallucinations may be visual, tactile, or auditory.

-- Paranoia: Related to delusions, feelings of suspiciousness are fairly common in a drug-induced psychotic episode for cannabinoids and stimulants.
+- Paranoia: Related to delusions, feelings of suspiciousness are relatively common in a drug-induced psychotic episode for cannabinoids and stimulants.

 - Panic attacks: Extreme anxiety may lead to feelings of panic, especially when hallucinations or delusions are unpleasant.
-The mood and content of hallucinations and delusions induced by various psychotropic drugs are often not predictable.
+The content of hallucinations and delusions induced by various psychotropic drugs is often unpredictable.

-- Disorganized behavior: Inappropriate behavior may occur in response to hallucinations, delusions, or cognitive impairment.
+- Disorganized behavior: Inappropriate behavior may occur due to hallucinations, delusions, or cognitive impairment.

-- Lack of insight: This is a key characteristic distinguishing drug intoxication from drug-induced psychosis.
-During intoxication, the person is usually aware that hallucinations, delusions or perceptual distortions are due to the substance ingested.
-However, during a drug-induced psychotic episode (or primary psychotic episode), the individual is not aware of the connection between substance and symptom.
+- Lack of insight: This is a fundamental characteristic distinguishing drug intoxication from drug-induced psychosis.
+During intoxication, the person is usually aware that hallucinations, delusions, or perceptual distortions are due to the substance ingested.
+However, during a drug-induced psychotic episode (or primary psychotic episode), the individual is unaware of the connection between substance and symptom.

 Certain drugs may cause symptoms that mimic schizophrenia or related psychotic disorders (i.e., they are psychomimetic).
 Due to this similarity, the terms drug-induced schizophrenia and drug-induced psychosis have been mistakenly used interchangeably.
 However, they refer to different conditions, with the former term being an outdated misnomer.

 The link between schizophrenia and drug use is complex and only partially understood.
-It’s often challenging for clinicians to differentiate between psychosis caused by a substance, versus schizophrenia.
-Schizophrenia is a primary psychotic disorder, caused by factors other than consumption of a substance.
+It’s often challenging for clinicians to differentiate between psychosis caused by a substance versus schizophrenia.
+Schizophrenia is a primary psychotic disorder caused by factors other than consuming a substance.
 However, schizophrenia’s onset can be triggered or exacerbated by certain substances, especially in the late teens to early 30s.
-Indeed, drug-induced psychoses can convert to a primary psychotic disorder, but that can only be determined after at least a month of abstinence from the substance.
-This conversion of drug-induced psychosis to a primary psychotic disorder or bipolar disorder occurs in 46% of cannabis-induced psychosis, 32.3% of amphetamine-induced psychosis, and 24% of hallucinogen-induced psychosis cases.3
+Indeed, drug-induced psychosis can convert to a primary psychotic disorder, but that can only be determined after at least a month of abstinence from the substance.
+This conversion of drug-induced psychosis to a primary psychotic or bipolar disorder occurs in 46% of cannabis-induced psychosis, 32.3% of amphetamine-induced psychosis, and 24% of hallucinogen-induced psychosis cases.3

-The list of substances that can cause psychotic symptoms is continually increasing, as new synthetics enter the market.
-Drugs of misuse that can lead to psychotic symptoms include stimulants, cannabinoids, psychedelics, and cathinones.
+The list of substances that can cause psychotic symptoms continually increases as new synthetics enter the market.
+Drugs that can lead to psychotic symptoms include stimulants, cannabinoids, psychedelics, and cathinone.
 The amount of each substance that would induce psychotic symptoms may be affected by metabolic rate and amount ingested, other medications, and comorbidities.

 Cannabinoids